open-telemetry/opentelemetry-php/docs/symfony-quickstart.md

 * [Docker](https://docs.docker.com/get-docker/) for bundling our visualization tools.
 We have set up instructions for docker on this project's [readme](https://github.com/open-telemetry/opentelemetry-php#development).

-This example uses Symfony version 5.2 .
+This example uses Symfony version `5.4` and OpenTelemetry PHP SDK version `0.0.11`.

 ## Step 1 - Creating a Symfony Application